JoannaTan/SoVaTSiC/README.md

 3. Samtools
 4. GATK

-For more information on how to run SoVatSC and
+For more information on how to run SoVatSC, please refer to https://github.com/JoannaTan/SoVatSC/wiki